We explore how peer-to-peer (p2p) can help you cut-through at a crucial time and increase your chances of recruiting best-fit students.

 Inform your ambassadors - it’s reasonable to think that prospective students might be wondering what plans are for them studying in-person in September, is there going to be an online element, are there any COVID-restrictions in place on campus, what are your plans for Fresher's this year etc. Make sure you answers to these questions somewhere on your website and make sure ambassadors know where to find them, so they can answer questions confidently in Chats!

 Recruit additional ambassadors - this might not be possible for everyone, but hiring some additional ambassadors for the Clearing period could be a huge help.
-We can still get them trained on TAP - either contact your Customer Success Manager to arrange a session, or point your new ambassadors in the direction of our monthly training webinars.

 Clearing is a busy but potentially rewarding part of the recruitment cycle.
 You’ll be working hard to stand out, which is something your ambassadors can help with.
 Those ambassadors can also be vital in getting across the experience of life as one of your students, so make the most of them!